Relay (song): Background

 "Relay" was originally written as part of the unfinished Lifehouse rock opera, however, like "Join Together", it was not written until 1972, when Pete Townshend revisited the project, at Roger Daltrey's suggestion.
 In 1972, the song was resurrected to be used in Rock Is Dead—Long Live Rock!, another abandoned Who album that was to be released in 1972.

 The song was recorded during the same sessions as "Join Together" and a demo of "Long Live Rock" in May 1972.

 "Relay" was released as a single in late 1972, backed with the Keith Moon-penned track, "Waspman".
-The single charted in the Top 40 in both the UK and US, reaching #21 in the United Kingdom and #39 on the Billboard Hot 100 (and #33 on Cashbox).
+The single charted in the Top 40 in both the UK and US, reaching No. 21 in the United Kingdom and No. 39 on the Billboard Hot 100 (and No. 33 on Cashbox).
 The single was the last of three singles relating to Lifehouse (but which did not appear on Who's Next), the others being "Let's See Action" and "Join Together".

 Lead singer Roger Daltrey spoke positively of the song, saying "I love 'Relay.
 Pete Townshend, however, felt that it sounded too similar to the band's other releases.
 He said of this:

 I've got to get a new act together for the Who... we've got to get something fresh.